MousufCZ/data-structures-algorithms/documentation/gitCommands.md

 Committing
 ----

-`git add .` - Add all current changes to the staging area, ready for the next commit.
+`git add .` - Add all current changes to the staging area, ready for the next commit. **test--

 `git add -p <filename>` - Add some changes in `<filename>` to the staging area, ready for the next commit.